-Our Top 5 Rides for Kids at the Universal Orlando Resort
+Our Top 5 Rides for Kids at The Universal Orlando Resort

-As you can see, this list encompasses ride from both Universal Studios Florida and Islands of Adventure.
+As you can see, this list encompasses ride from both Universal Studios Forida and Universal’s Islands of Adventure.
 We generally determined that a “Kid Rides” is a ride that someone at most any age (beyond a new born of course) would be able to enjoy as well as a ride that is “themed” for kids in general.

 The great thing about anyone putting together a “Top 5” list of just about anything is that opinions of which ride is better than the others will vary greatly.
 This list is based on our own personal experience as well as the large number of guests that Endless Summer has hosted over the years.